-Of all of the breads that I bake, Cornbread Muffins often seem to be at the top of my list—and this recipe is always in regular rotation during the fall and winter.
-They are soft, easy to mix up, and store well in the fridge or freezer.
-Oh, and the kids love them!
+Of all of the breads that I bake, Cornbread Muffins are at the top of my list—and this recipe is always in regular rotation during the fall and winter.
+They are soft, easy to make, and store well.

 Ingredients You Need